How to use Certbot to issue Certum SSL ACME certificate?

 - the key type using the –key-type switch, set to rsa or ecdsa

-- manual domain verification using the –manual switch.
+- manual domain verification using the –manual switch (can be combined with –manual-auth-hook to automate manual action).
 Automatic domain verification requires an add-on configured on the domain server

 - domain verification method (challenge type): dns-01 or http-01

 - Provide the domains to be included in the certificate.
-Certbot does not support entering IP addresses.
 In the case of more than one domain, separate them with a space:

-- Choose the option of automatic verification of control over domains or manually verify possession of the control over the domains, according to the instructions displayed.
+yourdomain.com www.yourdomain.com - Choose the option of automatic verification of control over domains or manually verify it, according to the instructions displayed.
 Place a record in the domain DNS or a file on the server and confirm readiness for verification in the console.
-Wait for the verification and issuance of the certificate
+Wait for the verification and issuance of the certificate.
+By default, the certificate will be issued for the validity allowed by the industry, which for SSL since 2026-03-13 is a maximum of 199 days

 Note: Certum limits the number of requests to each ACME operation to ensure performance and stability of the system.
 Limit is calculated per ACME product order for ACME account registrations and certificate requests.
 Additionally, the rest of operations is limited per IP address.